cart/bevy/crates/bevy_ecs2/component_storage.md

 * how to reconcile iteration order:
     * iterating archetypes will be a different order than iterating sparse sets
 * Bundle type -> ComponentId cache
+* Consider using BlobVec in Archetpe
+* Use ComponentIds + SparseSets in Archetype for type lookup

 ## TODO